-"Choosing Alternatives" Newsletter, A New Look at Chronic Illness / Disease Treatment
+"Choosing Alternatives" Newsletters, A New Look at Chronic Illness / Disease Treatment

-Choosing Alternatives Newsletter is a monthly publication that shows both new conventional and alternative treatment options for chronic illness and diseases.
+Choosing Alternatives Newsletters are monthly publications that show both new conventional and alternative treatment options for chronic illness and diseases.
 Countless people all over the world suffer from chronic conditions, and many of them are increasingly turning to combinations of conventional and alternative treatments.

 A Chilling Effect on the Public